hugocruzz/PyLake/README.md

 This work present methods used to compute meaningful physical properties in aquatic sciences.

+The methods are based on Xarray.
-Multi-dimensional array (time and depth) are compatible.
+Multi-dimensional array are compatible if an xarray is passed as input.

+This package is meant to be used on large time serie of data like presented in https://www.datalakes-eawag.ch/datadetail/886

-Algorithms and documentation are inspired by LakeAnalyzer in R (https://github.com/GLEON/rLakeAnalyzer)
+Algorithms and documentation are sometimes inspired by LakeAnalyzer in R (https://github.com/GLEON/rLakeAnalyzer)

 Implemented methods:
 * Thermocline
 * Mixed layer
-* Metalimnion extent (top metalimnion and bottom metalimnion)
+* Metalimnion extent (epilimnion and hypolimnion depth)
 * Wedderburn Number
 * Schmidt stability
 * internal energy